 - A locked finger that you can’t straighten

-Symptoms often start out mild and become more severe over time.
-It’s more likely to affect you after a period of heavy hand use than an injury.
+Symptoms often start mild and get worse over time.
+It’s more likely to happen after a period of heavy hand use than after an injury.
 It’s often worse:

 - In the morning

 - When you grasp something firmly

 - When you try to straighten your finger